tallythemes/tally-theme-setup/readme.txt

 Want to make our theme look like our theme demo.
 This plugin will help you to make your site look like the original theme demo easily.

-We have used some souce code of [WorddPress Impoter](https://wordpress.org/plugins/wordpress-importer/) and [Widget Importer & Exporter](https://wordpress.org/plugins/wordpress-importer/)
+We have used some source code of [WorddPress Impoter](https://wordpress.org/plugins/wordpress-importer/) and [Widget Importer & Exporter](https://wordpress.org/plugins/wordpress-importer/)

 == Installation ==